 - The 2012 Western Solar Plan also established programmatic design features that are required for utility-scale solar energy development on BLM-administered lands in the six-states covered.
 These programmatic design features avoid, minimize, and mitigate adverse impacts on resources of concern

 - 2012 Solar PEIS programmatic design features may be considered in grant stipulations for solar energy development on BLM-administered lands outside of the six-state 2012 Solar PEIS area.

 The components of the variance process are explained below:

 Preliminary Meetings and Application Submittal

-Preliminary meetings are required for all solar energy applications outside of DLAs in the six-state area covered under the 2012 Solar PEIS ROD, except for areas in California covered by the DRECP ROD.
+Preliminary meetings are required for all solar energy applications outside of DLAs in the six-state area covered under the 2012 Western Solar Plan, except for areas in California covered by the DRECP ROD.

 The application submittal process is also required for applications in these areas.

 Information summarized from 2012 Western Solar Plan, Appendix B., Section B.5.3.